Youth unemployment: a global crisis

 Young people also tend to have less money saved for emergencies, putting those living in economically vulnerable households at an increased risk of falling below the poverty line within 3 months, should their income suddenly stop or decline as a result of the pandemic.
 With an estimated 126 million young workers already living in extreme and moderate poverty worldwide pre-pandemic, the potential effects of COVID‑19 are almost unimaginable.

 Why is Mercy Corps working to solve the youth unemployment crisis?

 Today, our world is younger than ever before.
 The median age in the countries where we work tells an important story: Niger, 15 years; Mali, 16 years; Gaza, 18 years; Guatemala, 21 years; and Ethiopia, 17.6 years.
 Dozens of other countries are experiencing similar demographic trends.
-Partnering with young people – who often make up the majority of those living in the communities where we work – is one way we can help them secure a brighter future for themselves and their families.
+Partnering with young people is one way we can help them secure a brighter future for themselves and their families.

 Why focus on youth employment?
 Employment, entrepreneurship and other income-generating opportunities often provide more than economic benefits – they provide youth with a purpose and a sense of status and belonging.
 Not to mention that the choices young people make today – which are influenced by the people and events around them – contribute to the possibility for peace, stability and progress in their communities and some of the world’s most fragile places.

 A young person’s entry into the labor market has life-long implications for their career opportunities and maturation.
 Yet, almost half of all young people in the labor force are either working but poor or are unemployed.
 We have the unique ability to work with these young people to address the specific problems they’re facing.
-We can help them get access to career counseling, strengthen their capacity by supporting technical training and education systems; and help them access their first jobs through apprenticeships and internships.
+We can help them connect to new clients and opportunities, get access to career counseling, strengthen their capacity by supporting technical training and education systems; and help them access their first jobs through apprenticeships and internships.